ADORSYS-GIS/openstack/docs/netplan_doc.md

 Explanation:

-- network: Main block that contains all network configurations
+- network: Main block that contains all network configurations.
-- version: The version of the Netplan configuration file (currently it is version 2)
+- version: The version of the Netplan configuration file (version 2).
 - renderer: Defines which service manages network configuration.
 Here, networkd means that systemd-networkd is used.
-For a desktop environment, one can use NetworkManager
+For a desktop environment, one can use NetworkManager.
 - ethernets: This block contains the Ethernet interfaces.
-In this example, eth0 is the interface being configured
+In this example, eth0 is the interface being configured.
-- dhcp4: Enables DHCP for IPv4, which assigns an IP address automatically
+- dhcp4: Enables DHCP for IPv4, which assigns an IP address automatically.

 ## Typical Configurations with Netplan